amrutha2508/Full-Stack-RAG-project/README.md

 ### built-in functions:
     1. to_tsvector(config,text):convert text to tsvector - tsvector(stemmed, normalized, positioned) - ex: tsvector('english','your sentence')
     2. websearch_to_tsquery(config, query) - convert web search-style to tsquery config="english"
-    3. td_rank(tsvector, tsquery) - calculate relevance ranking
+    3. ts_rank_cd(tsvector, tsquery) - calculate relevance ranking
+        1. frequency = how many times query terms appear.
+        2. How close query terms are to each other.
+        3. where in the document terms appear
+        4. what percentage of the document matches with the query.
 3. provides an index to do full-text-search - gin(Generalized Inverted Index)